Benerman/Benerman/README.md

 - I maintain a few Discord Bots(Python, JS).
 - My favorite language to program in order: Python, Javascript, Shell, Autohotkey, Java
 - I enjoy maintaining an evergrowing linux based homelab and smart home.
-- Contributed to @kestros project through Automate Quality Assurance Tests and Image and Metadata components.
+- Contributed to @kestros project through automating Quality Assurance Tests and Image and Metadata components.
 - Developed project to read transactions on the Binance Cyrpto network(BNB) and evaluate coins performance with TimescaleDB.
+- Created a photography tool that provided Studio Photographer's a Daily queue and automate naming of images into Studio One Photography software.
 - Automated a large portion of my Photogrammetry role at Lowe's, Inc